 To quickly get the word out about the new initiative, authorities dove deep into the archives and revived Bert the Turtle of Duck and Cover fame from the Cold War.
 Bert will be appearing in new TV spots starting New Year’s Eve through the end of Mardi Gras season reminding people to assume all loud sounds are gunshots with the campaign “Heard a loud noise?
 Duck and cover!”

-“I’m not sure what else we can do,” New Orleans resident Harry Fernandez said after seeing that seven people had been shot in the city on Christmas day.
+“I’m not sure what else we can do,” New Orleans resident Harry Fernandez said.
 “It seems the only way to reduce the number of victims is to assume the absolute worst every single second of the day.”